youyanggu/covid19_projections/index.md

 ## Recent Updates

 * **June 24:** We have open-sourced our [SEIR simulator](https://github.com/youyanggu/yyg-seir-simulator).
 This is the underlying SEIR model without the machine learning layer to learn the parameters.
-If you are familiar with Python, you can generate your own simulations in under 5 minutes.
+If your system supports Python, you can generate your own simulations in under 5 minutes.
+No prior Python experience is needed.
-* **June 17:** Our latest model update features a tighter confidence interval and improved modeling of reopenings.
+* *June 17:* Our latest model update features a tighter confidence interval and improved modeling of reopenings.
 We incorporated a slower reopening, a greater lag between cases and deaths, and a lower proportion of severe cases.
 As a result, we now expect deaths to continue to decrease until July 4th weekend.
-* **June 16:** We have open-sourced our code to [evaluate COVID-19 models](https://github.com/youyanggu/covid19-forecast-hub-evaluation).
+* *June 16:* We have open-sourced our code to [evaluate COVID-19 models](https://github.com/youyanggu/covid19-forecast-hub-evaluation).
 The goal of this project is to evaluate various models' historical point forecasts in a transparent, rigorous, and non-biased manner.
-* **June 11**: We have extended our projections to October 1, 2020.
+* *June 11*: We have extended our projections to October 1, 2020.

 ## Current US Projections
 ### Updated Daily - Last Updated: June 24 (2am ET):